etijskens/wetppr/docs/vsc-infrastructure.md

 Overwrite (y/n)? y
 ```

 You will then be prompted for a passphrase (twice).
-A passphrase provides an extra level of protection in case
-somebody would steal your private key.
+A passphrase provides an extra level of protection in case somebody would steal your private key.
 Press `enter` for an empty passphrase.
-(Passphrases are a little annoying
-when using VSCode(see below) for remote development.)
+(Passphrases are a little annoying when using VS Code (see below) for remote development.)

 ```
 Enter passphrase (empty for no passphrase):